 - Comfortable and secure headstrap

-- Learning curve to get used to the reactive modes in different lighting conditions since you can only test them in the dark
+- The learning curve to get used to the reactive modes in different lighting conditions since you can only test them in the dark